Average Burial Insurance Costs By Age

 Since burial policies are a type of whole life coverage, the rates will never increase.

 Contrary to what most people think, the cheapest final expense insurance plans have no waiting period.
-If you qualify for immediate coverage, it means you applied for a program with health questions.
-That means the insurer knows you don’t have severe life-threatening issues like congestive heart failure, terminal cancer, or renal failure.
+If you qualify for immediate coverage, it means you applied for a program with health questions, and you were approved (rather than being declined).
+That means the insurer knows you don’t have severe life-threatening issues like congestive heart failure, terminal cancer, dementia, or renal failure.

 Generally, most providers will allow you to pay monthly, quarterly, semi-annually, or annually.
-It’s important to note that an automatic bank draft is your option if you want a policy without a waiting period and want to pay monthly.
+It’s important to note that an automatic bank draft is your only option if you want a policy without a waiting period and want to pay monthly.
 The payment must come from a checking or savings account on a day you choose using a routing and account number.
 Immediate coverage options will not allow you to mail in monthly payments.
-It must be a bank draft.
-If you want to make monthly payments with a pre-paid card or by sending in a check or money order, you’ll have to settle for a policy with a two-year waiting period.
+If you want to make monthly payments with a pre-paid card, Direct Express card, or by sending in a check or money order, you’ll have to settle for a policy with a two-year waiting period.

 Yes, like traditional life insurance, you can pay quarterly, semi-annually, or annually and get a minor discount with most insurance companies.